mashanz/payment_midtrans/README.md

-# Odoo 15 Payment Acquirer with Midtrans
+# Odoo 15 Payment Acquirer using Midtrans

-This Unofficials Odoo module for payment acquirer with midtrans.
+This Unofficials Odoo module for payment acquirer using midtrans.

 Made it public for people to focus on business rather then wasting time on technical development.